myint/rst2beamer/test/test_all.rst

 Notes can also be containers.

-.. container:: r2b-note
+.. container:: beamer-note

    This is a note.

 This helps with compatibility.

-.. container:: r2b-note
+.. container:: beamer-note

    This is a second.